the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 ```

 Type assertions require that you know the actual type before asserting.
-If you want to try several alternatives panicing on the first try is not an option.
+If you want to try several alternatives then panicing on the first try is not an option.
 Luckily (or by design), you can test if an assertion succeeded by checking a second optional bool return value.
 If you do then Go will not panic when a type assertion fails.

 ```
 func foo(v interface{}) {